 At last, you are in a meta-position.
 Here, you can look back on what you've just experienced.
 What were your most considerable insights?

 In our case, you might even be able to guess some of the professor's questions.

 And 1-2-3 meta can help you to train to get out of your thinking box.
-To realize that other people may have experienced different things and have other backgrounds.
+Realize that other people may have experienced different things and have different backgrounds.